mburleigh/201605_BaltoMSDN/README.md

 * unified controller classes
 * runs on 4.6 *AND* Core 1.0
 * completely OSS when running on Core 1.0
+* 10x performance improvement
+* modular composable Middleware (use only the parts needed for a specific URL)
+* include support for Bower, NPM
+  * NuGet for server side .Net code
+* event bindings for Gulp tasks
+* Tag helpers (asp-* attributes)
 *

 Xbox dev mode